ASVBPREAUBV/vierzig/README.md

 ### Config File

-There is an [`exampleSite`](//github.com/MarcusVirg/forty/tree/master/exampleSite) folder for this theme.
-Copy the file called [`config.toml`](//github.com/MarcusVirg/forty/blob/master/exampleSite/config.toml) to your websites root directory.
-Here you can customize some of the text and content on the website.
+No Config Params file is needed.

+TODO list all available params

 ### Contact form

 This page is static so [formspree.io](https://formspree.io/) is used to forward the message to your email.
 Visitors can send you up to 1,000 emails per month for free.
-You can set your email in the [`config.toml`](//github.com/MarcusVirg/forty/blob/master/exampleSite/config.toml) file.
-You then have to confirm your email with formspree and will begin recieving messages after you do so.
-I recommend only having the contact form on one page, most likely the index.html, because you have to confirm for every URL the contact form is on.

 ### Preview